So how do you get people to click?

 Tip!
 Another consideration is to add your website and social media contact links to your ebooks.

 Most authors add these at the end of the book, but why not at the beginning?

 By doing this, your links will be visible, and clickable, for people who read or download your book’s preview.

 Hopefully, you found the information in this article useful, and also that you didn’t get overly bored clicking on all my well-intentioned illustrative links.

 Well, maybe you clicked on one or two of them.

-The main lesson from this article is that links are very powerful tools, and by incorporating them in your text, images and menus, and ebooks too, you will create more avenues for readers to discover your stories and books and of course, help in selling ebooks.
+The main lesson from this article is that links are very powerful tools.
+By incorporating them in your text, images and menus, and ebooks too, you will create more avenues for readers to discover your stories and books and of course, help you in selling ebooks.

-Links on social media are lost within a day or even hours.
+Links on social media disappear within a day or even hours.

 However, links on your blog or website, or better still, on external sites, are almost permanent and will drive clicks to your book pages for a very long time.